bjuppa/metatagbag/README.md

 ```

+### Input formats

+All methods that operate on some kind of list of meta tags will accept almost any type of map-like (key-value) input, optionally nested in some kind of list.

+#### Tags in separate arguments

+The most terse syntax can be seen in the creation examples above, where multiple tags are supplied, each as its own argument to the method.

+#### Flattening lists

+If some kind of nested list is encountered, it will be flattened so that any item lacking a "string" key will become its own tag in the resulting one-dimensional list of tags.

+#### Serialized tags

+If a string is encountered within a supplied list, attempts will be made to deserialize it from json or PHP's stored representation.

+#### Object tags

+If an object is encountered within a supplied list, it will be converted to an array, and merged into the flattened list.
+Implementations of Laravel's `Arrayable`, like `Collection` and other `MetaTagBag`s will work just fine,
+and implementations of `MetaTagProvider` will pull out that instance's `MetaTagBag`.

 ## Output

 The `MetaTagBag` should usually be rendered first within the `<head>` element, before any other elements like `<title>`.